Artificial Intelligence (AI)

 CPME Secretariat: Ms Sara RODA

-CPME monitors closely the developments of the Commission's proposal for an Artificial Intelligence Act (AIA), having issued several related policies.
+CPME monitors the developments and the implementation of the Artificial Intelligence Act (AIA), having recently issued a policy on the deployment of AI in healthcare.

 CPME supports applying the strict liability regime for AI systems (as there is no need for the victim to prove fault) and mandatory insurance for high-risk AI systems, which should include “tail” cover.